SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

     - Although it is optional, it is recommended that you specify the statement explicitly to improve readability.
 - Selection screen events
   - Used to individually evaluate selection screen elements, e.g. a specific parameter.
   - In many cases, the events can be used for input validation (this should not wait until `START-OF-SELECTION`).
-If your custom input validation fails on an input, you can raise a message (e.g. a message of type `E`: `MESSAGE 'Error' TYPE 'E'.`) and allow the user to edit the input again.
+If your custom input validation fails on an input, you can raise a message (e.g. a message of type `E`: `MESSAGE 'Error' TYPE 'E'.`) and allow users to edit the input again.
   - `AT SELECTION-SCREEN OUTPUT` <br>Called by the dynpro event PBO of a selection screen after `INITIALIZATION`; can be used for modifying screen elements (e.g. using `MODIFY SCREEN`)
   - `AT SELECTION-SCREEN ON par` <br>Called when values for a parameter or selection criteria were passed to the program; note: the syntax is also available for selection criteria; an additional variant `...
 ON END OF ...` is available (this event block is called when the selection table is passed completely allowing to check the entire selection table content)
   - `AT SELECTION-SCREEN ON BLOCK bl` <br>Called when all input for a block is passed to the program
-  - `AT SELECTION-SCREEN ON RADIOBUTTON GROUP gr` <br>Called when the values for a radio button group wer passed
+  - `AT SELECTION-SCREEN ON RADIOBUTTON GROUP gr` <br>Called when the values for a radio button group were passed
   - `AT SELECTION-SCREEN ON EXIT-COMMAND` <br>Called by *Back*, *Exit*, or *Cancel* (e.g. used for cleanup tasks)
   - `AT SELECTION-SCREEN ON HELP-REQUEST | VALUE-REQUEST` <br>Relates to field (F1) and input (F4) help
   - `AT SELECTION-SCREEN.` <br>Called as last event in the selection screen processing when all input values are passed to the program